720 Spadina Ave

 Barry Eidlin is an Assistant Professor in the Sociology Department at McGill University.
 He is a comparative historical sociologist with an interest in the study of class, politics, and institutional change.
 More specifically, his research focuses on explaining the diverging trajectories of working class power in the United States and Canada over the course of the twentieth century.
 Eidlin is the author of Labor and the Class Idea in the United States and Canada (Cambridge University Press, 2018) and numerous popular news and Jacobin articles such as “Bernie’s Plan for Workplace Democracy Is the Boldest Presidential Plan for Workers’ Rights Ever” and “What Is the Rank and File Strategy, and Why Does It Matter?”.

-The Global Labour Speaker Series is organized by the Global Labour Research Centre at York University and is co-sponsored by the School of Social Work, Faculty of Education, Department of Equity Studies, Department of Anthropology, Department of Sociology, Department of Geography, Social and Political Thought Program, Department of Philosophy, Department of History, Master of Public Policy, Administration and Law program, Department of Politics, School of Gender, Sexuality and Women’s Studies, Department of Social Science.
+The Global Labour Speaker Series is organized by the Global Labour Research Centre at York University and is co-sponsored by the School of Social Work, Faculty of Education, Department of Equity Studies, Department of Anthropology, Department of Sociology, Department of Geography, Social and Political Thought Program, Department of Philosophy, Department of History, Master of Public Policy, Administration and Law program, Department of Politics, School of Gender, Sexuality and Women’s Studies, Department of Social Science, School of Human Resource Management.